+3.3.3 Auditory Component

-3.3.3 Auditory Component.
-Because the tones were presented as feedback, auditory responses were expected from the auditory cortex.
-In contrast to the typical auditory responses recorded during a simple auditory oddball task, the auditory responses from our experiment were most likely to overlap with and perhaps to be affected by visual, motor, and somatosensory processing.
-Because both auditory responses and somatosensory responses were triggered on the button press, auditory responses needed to be distinguished from the somatosensory sources.
+As the tones were presented as feedback, auditory responses were expected from the auditory cortex.
+In contrast to the typical auditory responses recorded during a simple auditory oddball task, the auditory responses from our experiment were most likely to overlap with and perhaps to be affected by both visual, motor, and somatosensory processing.
+As both auditory responses and somatosensory responses were triggered on the button press, auditory responses needed to be distinguished from the somatosensory sources.
 The spatial location of their fitted ECDs in the auditory cortex and their longer response latencies were sufficient to allow the disambiguation.
-Figure 7 (right) shows one unilateral auditory source, with slow-rising and long response latency, localized to the vicinity of the lateral fissure, as expected for auditory activation (Cansino, Williamson, & Karron, 1994).
+Fig. 7right shows one unilateral auditory source, with slow-rising and long response latency, localized to the vicinity of the lateral fissure, as expected for auditory activation (Cansino et al., 1994).

-The relatively longer response latency (~180 ms) may be due to particular aspects of the task (see appendix A).
-Specifically, in order to process the auditory feedback, the subjects must first switch their attention from the visual to the auditory modality, and this takes time.
-Furthermore, the subjects must process and interpret the auditory stimulus in evaluating their behavioral response and registering the correct target stimuli into memory.
+The relatively longer response latency ( $\sim$ 180 ms) may be due to particular aspects of the task (see Appendix A).
+Specifically, in order to process the auditory feedback the subjects must first switch their attention from the visual to the auditory modality, and this takes time.
+Furthermore, the subjects must process and further interpret the auditory stimulus in evaluating their behavioral response and registering the correct target stimuli into memory.
 This additional processing may account for the difference in the temporal profile of the auditory responses.
 As the tones were bilaterally presented, one would expect auditory components with field maps showing bilateral activation.
 The auditory components recovered in these experiments, however, were unilateral for two subjects and bilateral for the other two.
 This variability across subjects could be due to differences in cerebral dominance of auditory processing.
 A difference in the temporal aspect of the left and right auditory processing could be expected to lead to the identification of two separate left and right components.

-In comparison to visual and somatosensory components, auditory components were much more difficult to identify, perhaps due to the complexity and associated variability.
+In comparison to visual and somatosensory components, auditory components were much more difficult to identify, perhaps due to the above described complexity and associated variability.
 Although in most cases auditory components could be identified from visual inspection of the field map and event-triggered averages, the signal-to-noise ratios were too poor to permit consistent dipole fitting across tasks and across subjects.
 Therefore, the following more detailed and systematic analysis of localization results will focus on only visual and somatosensory sources.

-3.4 Cross-Task and Cross-Subject Reproducibility in Localization of Components.
+3.4 Cross-task and cross-subject reproducibility in localization of components

 To show how reproducible the localization of components can be across the four cognitive tasks, we examined separated visual components from one subject.
 Across tasks, two occipito-parietal visual sources were reliably localized within the same subject from two separated components.
-For both visual sources, the time course of the response is highly repeatable across multiple tasks, as shown in the overlay plot (see Figures 8a and 8b).
-The earlier visual responses were almost identical in both amplitude and response latency (see Figure 8a), while the later responses varied only in amplitude across tasks (see Figure 8b).
-Given the number of subjects in this study (four), we do not have the statistical power to draw any
+For both visual sources, the time course of the response is highly repeatable across multiple tasks, as shown in the overlay plot (Fig. 8a,b).
+The earlier visual responses were almost identical in both amplitude and response latency (Fig. 8a), while the later responses varied only in amplitude across tasks (Fig. 8b).
+Given the number of subjects in this study (four), we do not have the statistical power to draw any conclusions about whether the amplitude increases monotonically with the complexity of the task.